mikelovesolivia/driving-coach/README.md

 ![image](https://github.com/user-attachments/assets/01ece719-4ff0-44ce-9b5e-432b4c5bcc02)

 And this [video](https://github.com/mikelovesolivia/driving-coach/blob/main/resources/test_results.mp4) demonstrates all results on the test dataset.
 Most test results make sense.
+Some cases are not perfectly well due to light conditions and shades.

 Even though the test results mostly seem to be good, I also apply the model to a [video](https://github.com/mikelovesolivia/driving-coach/blob/main/resources/straight_lane_detected.avi), which turns out not to work very well.
 This may attribute to that the aspect ratios (height/width) of the video and training images vary greatly, and I simply apply the resize for the input to be processed by the model.
 A cropping operation may be better.